 - Fully water-resistant exterior and zippers

-- Ideal for Fender Aficionados
+- Ideal for Fender aficionados

 This product is an absolute no-brainer for any Fender guitar owners.
 At first glance, the FE1225 series gig-bags may seem a tad overpriced.
-However, once you survey the features and quality of the product, you’ll have to find another excuse to not buy it.
+However, once you survey the features and quality of the product, you’ll have to find another excuse not to buy it.

 The roomy outer pocket is spacious and ideal for stashing away cables, pedals, or sheet music.
 The carry handle and EVA Straps are well padded.
 The case sits well on the shoulder, although it does jut out and you’ll need to be careful around doorways.
 Overall, it’s an excellent gig bag that should serve your needs for many years to come.

 Verdict: Though pricey, the Fender FE1224 is a practical investment.
-It’s an incredulously well-built guitar case with very little to fault.
+It’s an incredibly well-built guitar case with very little to fault.
 The finish, fabric, machined, and interiors are tailored to perfection.
 With the inclusion of the storage options, 25mm padding, and adjustable neck rest, Fender has truly come up with a winner.

 - 600D water-resistant Oxford fabric